KannonZenetism/zenetism-field-physics/zenetism/MP09-time-death-and-glossary-ch22-24.md

 and the **resolution of expansion**.

 At its extreme,
-Infinity and Zero converge without fusion.
+Infinity and Zero are phases
+of one absolute principle —
+conceptually identical,
+functionally partitioned,
+and essentially non-fused.

 #### AI Alignment